Rodrigo Rodrigues: Film and TV

 Rodrigues has been a film maker, actor, director, script writer and costume in the film and television industry.
-Rodrigues appeared in the Irish drama serial Fair City and Flight of the Earls with Academy Award nominee Stephen Rea.
+Rodrigues appeared in the Irish drama serial Fair City and Flight of the Earls with Academy Awards nominee Stephen Rea.
 He also developed the concept and directed the music video for DJ Tocadisco and co-produced and starred in a Felix da Housecat music video.

-In 2005, Rodrigues starred in the film Paranoia, a horrific portrait of man himself which was screened at Cork Film Festival and won Best Photography at Portobello Film Festival.
-In 2007, Rodrigues starred alongside Rachel Rath, Tatiana Fellipo, Michael Parle and the fantastical entity Popeye from "Tales of My Spinach" which went to the Jameson Dublin International Film Festival.
+In 2005, Rodrigues starred in the film Paranoia by Colin Downey, which was screened at Cork Film Festival and won Best Photography at Portobello Film Festival.
+In 2007, Rodrigues starred in Waterfall alongside Rachel Rath, Tatiana Fellipo, Michael Parle, which went to the Jameson Dublin International Film Festival.

 In 2011, Rodrigues portrayed the character Max in The Looking Glass, a film by Colin Downey, alongside Natalia Kostrzewa, Patrick O`Donell, Michael Parle and Eddie Webber.
 In 2014, he was in the cast of Londinium alongside Brian Croucher.
 In 2015, Rodrigues appeared in the films 1603 and The Levellers starring Shane Hart, Jadey Duffield and Brian Croucher.
 He also contributed as a costume designer to Londinium, 1603, and The Levellers.

 In 2016, Rodrigues was announced to play the role of The fantasist in Roth, alongside BAFTA winner Patrick Bergin.
 Rodrigues directed his first feature film Goitaca, to be released in 2020, with City of God`s Leandro Firmino, Lady Francisco, Marlon Blue, Luciano Szafir and Christianne Oliveira.
+The film was noted for its production methodology where all sets and costumes were built using organic and recycled materials.

+Rodrigues also directed, wrote, and produced the historical epic Onde há vida, há esperança (Where there is life, there is hope), which details the mass Italian emigration to Brazil in the late 19th century, focusing on the story of Santo Cereser (born 1838), who left Prata di Pordenone (Friuli) in 1887.
+The film is described as an homage to the thousands of Italian families who sought a new existence abroad.
+The feature utilizes extensive VFX and modeling, with dynamic scenes filmed in London studios for the reconstitution of historical settings like the Port of Genoa, leveraging Rodrigues's technical expertise.

+The film features a renowned cast, including Marlon Blue (From Goitaca) as the protagonist Santo Cereser, along with Luciano Szafir, Leandro Firmino (Li'l Zé from City of God), Alexandre Rodrigues (Buscapé from City of God), Waldyr Gozzi, Renata Pirillo, and Luciana de Rezende.

+The film is a key element of the 2022 Pacto de Amizade (Patto di amicizia) signed between the Brazilian city of Jundiaí and Prata di Pordenone (Italy), acting as a cultural bridge between the two communities.
+The journey of the film included four major events: